 To assist entrepreneurs, Darrek has developed an economical way to increase signage in downtowns that will complement historic buildings and add to a neighborhood’s sense of place.
 Storefont kits will help emerging business owners create a unique sign that both complements a historic building and stands out to customers.

-In addition to founding and managing Storefont, Darrek holds a Master’s Degree from the Savannah College of Art and Design and teaches a graduate level course on architectural preservation at the University of Wisconsin-Stout.
+In addition to founding and managing Storefont, Darrek holds a Master’s Degree from the Savannah College of Art and Design and teaches graduate level courses related to downtown revitalization at the University of Wisconsin-Stout.
 He also engages in author talks for his popular books on Midwestern history.
-Feel welcome to connect with him via email, or by phone.